 - Submissions: They require manuscripts to be emailed as attachments, along with a synopsis and brief biography.

-IAD Press – OPEN.
-They are publishers/distributors of Indigenous and Torres Strait islanders’ writing and art work.
+IAD Press – are publishers/distributors of Indigenous and Torres Strait islanders’ writing and art work.
 I couldn’t find submission details but it looks like they are OPEN to unsolicited submissions/proposals.

 IP Kidz – It looks like you have to pay to be published.